syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the text editor, the [Entry](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/entry?view=net-maui-7.0) is loaded.

+Text editor have Keyboard type change by using `Keyboard` property and you can set maximum allowed length of input by using `MaxLength` property.

 ## Multiline Text editor

 In the `MultilineText` editor, the [Editor](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/editor?view=net-maui-7.0) is loaded.